Jflik/math/README.md

-**pogrubienie** Mymath __pogrubienie__
+**Mymath**

-1. volume of cuboid.
-This function counts the volume of a cuboid, a-is lengh of one side, b-is lengh of seconf side, h-is hight of a cuboid.
+**1. volume of cuboid.
+This function counts the volume of a cuboid, a-is lengh of one side, b-is lengh of seconf side, h-is hight of a cuboid.**
         int volume_cuboid(int a, int b, int h)
            {

                 return a*b*h;
            }

-  example:
+  *example:*
            cin >> 1 >> 2 >> 3;

             program schows
                  6

-2. element.
-This function gives element of a number. a-is a number which element you want.
+**2. element.
+This function gives element of a number. a-is a number which element you want.**

             double element(double a)
         {
              return pow(a,0.5);
         }

-example:
+*example:*
     cin >>100;

-    program schows
+*program schows*
      10

-3.squaring.
-This function gives your number squard. a-is number you are squaring.
+**3.squaring.
+This function gives your number squard. a-is number you are squaring.**

         int squaring(int a)
         {
            return pow(a,2);
         }

-example:
+*example:*
 cin >> 4

-    program schows
+*program schows*
 16

-4.Prime number.
+**4.Prime number.
 This function tells you if number you have enterd is Prime number. a-is number you are cheking.
-If program schows 1-it means the number is Prime number, if 0-it means it is not a Prime number.
+If program schows 1-it means the number is Prime number, if 0-it means it is not a Prime number.**

                 int Prime number(int a)
         {